-Last updated on : 21 Nov, 2024
+Last updated on : 09 Jul, 2025

-Read time : 8 min
+Read time : 7 min

 Pavanamuktasana, also known as the wind relieving pose, is a highly beneficial yoga asana that offers a wide range of physical and mental health benefits.
-This versatile pose is particularly effective in addressing digestive issues such as constipation and gas buildup, making it a popular choice among yoga practitioners.
-By gently compressing the abdomen, Pavanamuktasana helps to release trapped gas and promote overall digestive well-being, ultimately contributing to enhanced overall health and vitality.
+This versatile pose is particularly effective in addressing digestive issues, such as constipation and gas buildup, making it a popular choice among yoga practitioners.
+By gently compressing the abdomen, Pavanamuktasana helps release trapped gas and promote overall digestive well-being, ultimately contributing to enhanced overall health and vitality.

 Pavanamuktasana is a restorative yoga pose that derives its name from the Sanskrit words ‘pavana’ (wind), ‘mukta’ (to release), and ‘asana’ (pose).
 Here are some key points to help you understand this pose better: